MandyMeindersma/Robotics/Competitions/Comp5/README.md

 * ./Comp5

-# to instal python face recognition:
+# to install python face recognition:
 * first, if you have ubuntu 14.04 you will need to go through this tutorial: https://github.com/ageitgey/face_recognition/issues/120
     * instead of `wget https://bootstrap.pypa.io/get-pip.py` do `sudo wget https://bootstrap.pypa.io/get-pip.py`
     * instead of `sudo python get-pip.p` do `sudo python get-pip.py`